chrisco/gothenburger/README.md

 ## Project Management / Software Development Tooling

 While I typically prefer paper, pen, and a physical board, for this project I will test out www.kanbanflow.com, a tool made by a local guy I met at the excellent [Brewing Agile](https://brewingagile.org/) conference.

 Blue and Green cards are User Stories (Blue for MVP features), Yellow cards are Tasks, and Red cards are Bugs.
+Cards are numbered as follows:

+* US## for User Stories
+* T## for Tasks
+* B## for Bugs

 The columns are as follow: